-Due to world events, TLC is currently working toward providing streaming of our past and future programs.
-Visit us here again soon and watch for TLC Transitional Life Care’s emails and newsletters.
-Please add our email (firstname.lastname@example.org) to your contact list to ensure delivery to your Inbox rather than your junk mailbox.
+Due to world events, TLC currently presents all of our programs via streaming on Zoom.
+We are also working toward providing videos and recordings of our past programs.
+Visit us here again soon and watch for TLC Transitional Life Care’s emails and newsletters for updates.
+Please add our email address (firstname.lastname@example.org) to your contact list to ensure delivery to your Inbox rather than your junk mailbox.

 $20 - $40 sliding scale

 No one will be turned away for lack of funds

 Thank you for supporting TLC!

 YOU WILL RECEIVE THE LINK THE DAY OF THE TEACHING

 Bodhicitta is the practice and realization of compassion, or “enlightened mind.”
 It is the foundation and an essential aspect of the Buddhist viewpoint, as well as the foremost method to overcome the "ego".
 Bodhicitta is accomplished when we dedicate ourselves and our aspirations to the benefit of all beings.
 Sogan Rinpoche will guide us toward understanding the nature of this source of loving kindness, in order to compassionately serve others and to assist in our practice to free them from suffering.